ORNL/cpp-proposals-pub/layout_padded/layout_padded.md

     so that `extents()` can return a valid reference.
     Thanks to Oliver Lee (oliverzlee@gmail.com) for an excellent discussion!

+* Add design discussion requested by LEWG on 2023/03/28 relating to the results of the two polls.

 # Proposed changes and justification

 ## Summary of proposed changes